LuiggiTorricelli/zos_ims_arc_deletion/README.md

 Author Information
 ==================

-This role was created in 2024 by Luiggi Torricelli, a Db2 for z/OS system programmer.
+This role was created in 2024 by Luiggi Torricelli and Fernando Alfredo Custodio.